-Personal protective equipment, commonly referred to as “PPE”, is the equipment worn to minimize exposure to hazards that cause serious workplace injuries and infection.
-The hazards addressed by protective equipment include physical, electrical, heat, chemicals, biohazards, and airborne particulate matter.
+Personal protective equipment, commonly referred to as “PPE”, is the equipment worn to minimise exposure to hazards that cause serious workplace injuries and infection.
+The hazards addressed by protective equipment include physical, electrical, heat, chemicals, bio-hazards, and airborne particulate matter.

-- PPE is the last line of defence in protecting workers from hazards in the workplace.
-Before requiring workers to wear PPE to protect them from a specific hazard, the employer must try to eliminate the hazard or reduce it as much as possible.
+- PPE is the last line of defence protecting workers from hazards in the workplace.
+Even before requiring workers to wear PPE to protect them from a specific hazard, the employer must try to eliminate the hazard or reduce it as much as possible.

 - PPE is not the most effective safety measure because it places only a barrier between the worker and the hazard.
-The hazard still exists; so if the right PPE is not worn properly or when it is needed, or the PPE fails (for example, gloves leak), the worker is not protected.
+The hazard still exists; so if the right PPE is not worn properly or when it is needed, or the PPE fails (for example, leakage through gloves), the worker is not protected.

 Types of Personal protective equipment

 Head protection is an essential element in providing workers with protection from heavy impact, falling and low-hanging objects, and electrical hazards.
 A hard hat should be worn in all situations where there are head protection hazards.
 All forms of head and scalp protection must be of the suitable head size and correct fit.
 It should have some ventilation and an easily adjustable headband/chin strap, where appropriate.
 Class G and H hats protects from electrical shocks up to 2,200 volts and 20,000 volts, respectively.The relevant standards are BS EN 397 and BS EN14052.

 Proper use and care of the hard hat

 - Always wear your hard hat while you are working in areas where there are potential head hazards